Moqume/Background-Manager-WP/readme.txt

 * Changed: Increased maximum image transition speed limit from 7500ms to 15000ms
 * Changed: Decreased minimum permitted change frequency from 10 seconds to 1 second
 * Changed: Background image details are now loaded asynchronous, to prevent browser "blocking"
+* Changed: Background image is now rendered by JS directly, unless JS is disabled, to avoid "flicker"
 * Fixed: Minimum background image change interval was not added to Javascript

 = 1.0.25 (March 18, 2012) =